stolostron/lifeguard/docs/creating_rbac_groups_and_groupsync.md

 ## GitHub GroupSync

-Internally, we've started leveraging the [group-sync operator](https://github.com/redhat-cop/group-sync-operator) to syncronize our GitHub teams from the [open-cluster-management](https://github.com/open-cluster-management) GitHub orgs to our dev/test/ci infrastructure clusters.
+Internally, we've started leveraging the [group-sync operator](https://github.com/redhat-cop/group-sync-operator) to synchronize our GitHub teams from the [open-cluster-management](https://github.com/open-cluster-management) GitHub orgs to our dev/test/ci infrastructure clusters.
 When coupled with a [GitHub Identity Provider](https://docs.openshift.com/dedicated/4/authentication/identity_providers/configuring-github-identity-provider.html), group-sync can allow you to maintain up-to-date RBAC groups for your teams and allow teams to easily authenticate via RBAC and tokens - more secure than fixed passwords.
 The group-sync operator and GitHub Identity Provider config are pretty well documented, but we'll overview the configuration process below and explain how we use it with our namespace-scoped roles.

 ### Installing GroupSync

 1. Install the Group Sync Operator from OperatorHub or direct from the [group-sync operator](https://github.com/redhat-cop/group-sync-operator) GitHub.
 2. Create a group-sync object for GitHub after creating a `github-group-sync` secret as documented in https://github.com/redhat-cop/group-sync-operator#github
-Our Group sync looked something like:
+Our Group sync looks something like:
 ```
 apiVersion: redhatcop.redhat.io/v1alpha1
 kind: GroupSync